 By November 14th, Soviet control had been restored across all of Hungary.

 3,000 men, women and children were killed and 200,000 more fled to the west as refugees.
-Nagy was arrested, executed and buried in an unmarked grave.
-For the next three decades, to even mention the name of Imre Nagy was to risk incarceration.
+The Communists arrested Nagy and found him guilty of treason.
+He was executed by hanging and buried in an unmarked prison yard grave.
+For the next three decades, to even mention the name of Imre Nagy was to risk incarceration, or worse.

 Today, 1956 serves as a haunting symbol of martyrdom for all Hungarians.
 Though their revolution failed, they were the first to stand up against Soviet tyranny.
-Every year on October 23rd, the iconic Hungarian flag with hollow circles adorns streets across the country.
+Every year on October 23rd, Republic Day, the iconic Hungarian flag with hollow circles adorns streets of Budapest and across the country.

-Please click a SHARE option below.
-For more by author Paul Andrews, click on ‘Books’ in the main menu.
+For more by writer Paul Andrews, click on ‘BOOKS’ in the main menu.

 Similar themed posts: The Rise and Fall of the Berlin Wall